tmaiaroto/li3_angular_goodies/README.md

 __Attributes for doctable__

+First, you're going to need to specify a service attribute.
+This will be the name of a service factory in the documentTableServices module.
+See document-table-services.js for more.
+You should probably extend, override, or use this as a guide.

 __Pagination__
 pagination='pager' : Rounded pager style buttons
 pagination='pager wide' : Rounded pager style buttons with next/prev at opposite ends left/right